steveklabnik/steveklabnik.com/src/pages/writing/too-many-words-about-rusts-function-syntax.md

 }
 ```

-In general, most new languages have tended to settle closer to Rust's synatax
+In general, most new languages have tended to settle closer to Rust's syntax
 here than C's.
 There are a few reasons, and it's not like Rust invented this
 style in the first place.
 One of the core nice things about Rust style syntax
 is that `fn IDENTIFIER`, that is, if you want to find out where `foo()` is